oppia/oppia-web-developer-docs/Make-a-pull-request.md

 * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the base repository is `oppia/oppia` and that the base branch is `develop`.
 The head repository should be your fork, and the head branch should be your branch.
 If you don't see the repository, click the link to `compare across forks`.

-  On this page you can also see your commits and your changes. **Check your changes carefully** to make sure that they are correct (e.g., no extra files; no files left out by mistake; no missing newlines at the ends of files).
+  On this page, you can also see your commits and your changes.

+  **Important:** **Check those changes carefully** to make sure that they are correct (e.g., no extra files; no files left out by mistake; no missing newlines at the ends of files).
 This is a good way to catch obvious errors that would otherwise lead to delays in the review process.
+(You can also double-check them on the "Files Changed" tab after the PR is created, but make sure to do at least one self-review before assigning any reviewers.)

   ![The GitHub PR creation screen](images/makingAPR.png)